 What’s the difference between commercial and residential construction?
 At first, it might seem like they’re the same—both involve building structures.
 But in reality, they serve very different purposes and follow other rules.
 Commercial construction focuses on creating spaces for businesses, like offices or stores, while residential construction is about building homes where people live.

-In this article, we’ll explore the key differences between these two types of construction, including their design, materials, costs, and more.
-By the end, you’ll clearly understand how they work and why knowing these differences can help you make smarter decisions, whether you are planning a project or just curious about how buildings come to life.
+By the end, you’ll clearly understand how they work.
+Why knowing these differences can help you make smarter decisions, whether you are planning a project or just curious about how buildings come to life.

 Table of Contents